Puma Spotlight 2019-20 Skip To Main Content

 October 2019

 Allison Beasley (11th grade) finished in 6th place at the High School Girls 3A Colorado State Cross Country Championships race.
 Ryan Kuykendall (11th grade) finished with a top-30 time to put the Pumas to 20th place in the boy's race.
+Read more in the Daily Camera article.

 The October winner for the Pumas for the Planet award is Marielle Brooks (6th grade)!